This page describes how to deploy your Maven project to the App Engine flexible environment Java runtime using Eclipse.

 Before You Begin

-You need a Google Cloud Platform project with an App Engine application to deploy to.
-If you don't already have one, use the Google Cloud Platform Console to set up your GCP project:
+You need a Google Cloud project with an App Engine application to deploy to.
+If you don't already have one, use the Google Cloud Console to set up your Cloud project:

 Sign in to a Google account that is used to deploy your project to App Engine.